You could say cycling is in Mark Branle’s blood.

 Enter Lititz Bikeworks

 Two-and-a-half years after opening, success in Intercourse led to an option to expand to Lititz, the pair’s favorite town for a date night or a family spin on the local rail trail.
 Never wanting to think inside the box, the two took on the ambitious idea to build a cyclocross course onsite.
-They also took on the awesome Rob Warrenfeltz as shop manager, and their unbeatable team of three was complete.
+They also took on verteran wrench turner, 30-year commuter, and amazing artist, Bernie Smith, as general manager, and their unbeatable team of three was complete.
 Well, really this is a team of six.

 Because this is a family business.
 And by family, we mean family.
-Frequent visitors to either shop will likely meet Brady, a fourth-grade speedster who loves to join his stepdad, Mark, on neighborhood rides; Caleb, a 7-year-old madman who’s as nuts on the ground as he is on wheels; and toddler Anna Simone.
+Frequent visitors to either shop will likely meet Brady, a fifth-grade speedster who loves to join his stepdad, Mark, on the cyclocross course; Caleb, an 8-year-old madman who’s as nuts on the ground as he is on wheels; and toddler Anna Simone.
 While Mark and Rebecca thought she might add some calm to their cycling storm, it turns out she’s more fierce and fearless than her brothers.
 And pretty cute, too.